knurling-rs/knurling-session-20q4/src/sessions/hello_epaper.md

 # Hello, e-Paper Display!

 Before adding the e-Paper display to the sensor project, we'll try it out on its own.
-Start with a new file based on `hello_extended.rs`.
+Start with a new file based on [1_hello_extended.rs](https://github.com/knurling-rs/knurling-session-20q4/blob/main/code/src/bin/1_hello_extended.rs).

 # Wiring